precice/precice.github.io/pages/docs/installation/installation-special-systems.md

 #### Running on a single node

 Simulations on a single node are possible, but you explicitly need to specify the hardware.
-Otherwise the mpi jobs are executed on the same cores, which will slow down the whole simulation significantly.
-In order to run the a coupled simulation on a single node, the following command can be used:
+Otherwise, the MPI jobs are executed on the same cores, which will slow down the whole simulation significantly.
+In order to run the a coupled simulation on a single node, use the following:

 ```bash
 mpirun -np 4 omplace -nt 1 ./exec1 args &